top of page

 Too much looking at the natural world, and we can begin to worship it, just like Paul warns in Romans 1.

-Dependance on man leads to disappointment as man is incredibly unreliable for various reasons.
+Dependence on man leads to disappointment as man is incredibly unreliable for various reasons.

 And so the natural world is a sort of general revelation of God, contrasted with His special revelation through His word.

 We can look at creation and know there is a God, but it doesn't tell us His name.
-We can look at the acts of men and our own conscience and know that this God is moral, just, and will demand that justice.
+We can look at the acts of men and our own conscience and know that this God is moral, just, and will demand justice.
 But we don't know how He will mete that out, and if He has given us a way of escape, a way of forgiveness.

 Those things we can only learn through the Scriptures.

-How can we know the difference?
+How can we know the difference if that view were correct?
+Thankfully, it isn't.

 That's really a large part of the aim of this endeavor, to help in some small way to shore up that foundation of a Biblical worldview.

-The God who created this world, who is working out salvation, and who is bringing things to His desired conclusion, has revealed Himself through His word, and in the Person of Jesus Christ.
+The God who created this world, who is working out salvation, and who is bringing things to His desired conclusion, has revealed Himself through His word and in the Person of Jesus Christ.

 His word is something you can stand on.